deeheber/danielle-heberling-dot-xyz/README.md

 1.  **Start developing.**

-    This site is built with the latest nodeJS LTS in mind.
+    This site is built with the latest NodeJS LTS (current 16.x.x) in mind.
 Other version might work, but it's not guaranteed.

     Navigate into the site’s directory and start it up.